Transmission and distribution for a secure, reliable supply

 Enedis manages the distribution grid that delivers the electricity sold by all energy providers to 35 million residential, company and local authority customers.

 Enedis is the concession holder of a grid owned by local authorities.
-As such, it operates and maintains 618,000 km of low-voltage power lines and 697,000 km of medium-voltage power lines
+As such, it operates and maintains 618,000 km of medium-voltage power lines and 697,000 km of low-voltage power lines

 In delivering its public service mission, Enedis must not only provide guaranteed continuity and quality for 1.3 million kilometres of power lines, but also ensure non-discriminatory access to electricity